 You must source the little black luffa seeds from a luffa fruit to grow your natural loofah sponges.
 Luffa seeds may also be available to purchase from a nearby nursery or garden center, or a search online will offer up options for delivery if there are none near you.

 After selecting your seeds, prepare the space where you want to plant them.
 Get rid of weeds in your planting area and loosen the soil.
-Because luffa plants require a lot of sunlight, it is better to sow seeds directly in the garden than to start seeds indoors.
+Because luffa plants require a lot of sunlight, sowing seeds directly in the garden is better than starting seeds indoors.
 Further, successful transplanting is challenging to attain.

 However, you can start your luffa plants indoors as long as you are confident they will get at least 6 hours of direct sunlight.
 Also, ensure the soil you want to use for planting is fertile and healthy.
 Your soil moisture must be consistent.